 Giclée is a printing process that combines pigment based inks (rather than the dye-based inks found in lower-cost inkjets) with high quality archival quality paper.

 Fine art prints retain tonality and hue (ie the colours won’t change).

 I only offer giclée fine art prints, because they’re archival and museum quality – I want clients to have the most beautiful print possible of their photograph, and one that will stand the test of time.

 Print quality: colours and skin tone

-It’s much easier to see the difference between the print qualities in person (we’d be glad to show you samples).
+It’s much easier to see the difference between the print qualities in person (I’d be glad to show you samples).
 To give you an idea of the difference here’s a giclée fine art print (above) and a high street print (below) – both printed from exactly the same digital file.